 - Breakdown – acetylcholine is broken down by acetylcholinesterase present in the synaptic cleft, inactivating the neurotransmitter

 Clinical Relevance – Acetylcholinesterase Inhibitors

 Acetylcholinesterase inhibitors are a class of drug that inhibit the activity of acetylcholinesterase within the synaptic cleft.
-This has the knock on effect of increasing cholinergic transmission, as there is more ACh present within the synaptic cleft and it remains there for a longer period of time.
+This increases cholinergic transmission as ACh is present within the synaptic cleft for a longer period of time.

 - Alzheimer’s disease

 - To reverse the effect of non-depolarising muscle relaxants, such as suxamethonium

 As cholinergic transmission is widespread throughout the body these drugs can cause many side effects such as bradycardia, hypotension, diarrhoea, excessive salivation, muscle spasm.